|Benefits of Compact Super-Zoom Cameras

 people to keep balance when hiking on rough

 terrain, and (2) To stabilize the camera when

 I use the long zoom.

 Another picture of me with my compact super-zoom camera plus my monopod.
 As compared to my hand, the

-super-zoom camera is quite compact, small, light weight and easy to carry.
+compact super-zoom camera is quite compact, small, light weight and easy to carry in many sightseeing trips.

 The pictures from my tour of the famous 17-mile scenic drive on California Coast near Monterey show

 thousands of sea birds and many sea lions in action on or near several bird rocks.